etjump/documentation/docs/client/client_cvars.md

 ------------------------|:-------------:|-------------
 etj_speedX              | any integer   | 320

-Horizontal position of the speedometer 2.
+Horizontal position of the ETJump speedometer.

 ---